-9.2 Gender Mainstreaming in Ward Disaster Management Planning differing roles, different responsibilities given to them in life; and in their capacities, needs and vulnerabilities.
-It has been proved that persistent poverty and economic insecurity and unequal division of domestic labour, reproductive differences, unequal access to education, health and social services led to women's increased vulnerability to disasters and the impact to being different from men.
+9.2 Gender Mainstreaming in Ward Disaster Management Planning

+Natural disasters have differential effects on men and women based on their vulnerabilities and capacities to deal with them.
+Disasters affect men and women differently, because of their differing roles, different responsibilities given to them in life; and in their capacities, needs and vulnerabilities.
+It has been proved that persistent poverty and economic insecurity and unequal division of domestic labor, reproductive differences, and unequal access to education, health and social services led to women's increased vulnerability to disasters and the impact to being different from men.